AlexStack/NodeJs-Express-MongoDB-Universal-CRUD-API/README.md

 - Example 1: a story set isPublic=false, means it is private. only the owner itself can view/edit it.
 Other users can not event list or view it.
 - Example 2: a private message sent to userA from userB, only those two users both can view the message, however, only userB can edit/delete the message.

+## How to update some fields anonymous

+- selfUpdateFields only allow 1 increase/decrease self update unless use is admin
+- "writeRules": { "selfUpdateFields": ["viewNum", "likeNum", "commentNum"] }
+- Note: selfUpdateFields will exclude from owner itself update

 ## return data - all JSON format